 Several years ago I felt God speak to me about slowing down and Sabbathing more.
 About being purposeful in my restfulness in Him.
 This is a story of what I discovered.

-I ordered a book, God in the Yard by Laura Barkat (TSPoetry Press) for this purpose; she graciously sent me a signed copy (and a pressed fern leaf from her yard.)
+In January of 2013, I ordered a book, God in the Yard by L.L.
+Barkat (TSPoetry Press) I had “met” the author online in the Christian writing community.
+We connected, I emailed her and she graciously sent me a signed copy (and a pressed fern leaf from her yard.)

 It is a brave adventure, this.
 Committing to just sit outside and Do Nothing.

 In my mind, ‘spiritual practice’ is Bible reading, Scripture memorization, prayer, journaling.
 Something purposeful, planned, contained…you know, disciplined.

 But this spiritual practice turned out much differently than I expected.